Why should hill walkers join the BMC? Here are our top five reasons why BMC membership is a vital bit of kit.

 Joining your nearest BMC club can be a great way to get started, meet like-minded people and share the cost of getting into the hills.
 You don’t have to be a certain level or ability to join the BMC.
 Our membership spans a huge range, from occasional recreational hill walkers to high-altitude Himalayan climbers.
 Some clubs are more climbing-focused than others, and if you’re new to hill walking it’s worth checking if the club nearest you accepts novices.
 However in a recent survey 62% of our members listed hill walking as their primary mountain activity, so it shouldn’t be too hard to find people who share your interests and abilities.

 5. It’s great value

 We rely on membership subscriptions to fund our vital work.
-But the good news is that if you become an Individual member or sign up for family membership by Direct Debit, you get a whopping 50% off our annual membership fee for the first year, which works out at just £14.97 for Individual membership.
+But the good news is that if you become an individual member or sign up for family membership by Direct Debit, you get a whopping 50% off our annual membership fee for the first year.
 At that price, when you factor in the discounts and benefits you get, joining can easily pay for itself.